-Making sure the D3S wearable RIID can reach out of the way places
+Rugged case for D3S: Making sure the D3S wearable RIID can survive on the road

 One of the main benefits of the D3S radiation threat detection device is that they are light, wearable and can run for a 12-hour duty cycle on a single charge.

 Being carried on a belt or vest means that they can go anywhere someone intent on causing harm can go – which cannot always be said for larger static or vehicle mounted detectors.
 The phone and detector can also be carried and remain fully operational in a waterproof pouch.

 Sometimes you need to deploy a large number of units and keep them operational while you are away from civilisation, you need the rugged case for D3S.